 Biology majors will have the opportunity to be invited to participate in LSURP.
-This program provides undergraduate students with an unrivaled opportunity to participate in research at the undergraduate level—an experience that is unique to SCC.
+This program provides undergraduate students with an unrivaled opportunity to participate in undergraduate research—an experience unique to SCC.
 Students participate in real research projects and receive mentoring from graduate students and professional biological researchers.
 This program is one of the highlights of the SCC Biology Program!

-Classes are offered in a variety of formats: in-person, online, hybrid, day, evening, full-time and part-time.
+Classes are offered in various formats: in-person, online, hybrid, day, evening, full-time and part-time.